dungeontiger/gutlicsArena/README.md

 He is aided by his equally crazy assistant Beguile who is a beholder.

 This is intended to be a client-server project with the server being implemented in Python with the client being either Python (command line) or JavaScript.
 In either case the interface will be REST.

+The game system will be the D&D 5th Edition https://dnd.wizards.com/articles/features/systems-reference-document-srd